Shamantakamani: Reception

+Critical reception

 Jeevi of Idlebrain.com wrote that "On a whole, Shamanthakamani is an authentic thriller that entertains.
 You may watch it!"
 A critic from The Times of India wrote that "If it has to be called an experiment, the film doesn’t disappoint".

+Box office

+Shamantakamani grossed over ₹3.3 crore on its opening day and collected a distributor's share of ₹1.65 crore.
+It minted a share of ₹3.51 crore in its opening weekend.